|

 interest from investors and developers, especially because little has been

-said by the owners about the prospect of Phase Two of the Business Financial
+said by the owners about the prospect of Phase Two of the Business

 Savills projects the Shenton Way/Central Boulevard site

-could go for as much as $1,200 per square foot (psf) per plot ratio (ppr) or
+could go for as much as $1,200 per square foot (psf) per plot ratio (ppr)

-Centre at Marina Bay in 2005.
+Financial Centre at Marina Bay in 2005.

-Indeed, the burgeoning demand in the office sector appears
+Indeed, the burgeoning demand in the office sector

-sites at Shenton Way, Outram Road and Anson Road added.
+with new sites at Shenton Way, Outram Road and Anson Road added.

-Whether the geographical spread of these sites was planned
+Whether the geographical spread of these sites was

-expected to be high.
+also expected to be high.

 For the Outram Road/Eu Tong Seng site, Savills expects